yackx/ipgo/content/complex-data-types/interface.md

 Rectangle. w=4.000000, h=8.000000 => area=32.000000, perimeter=24.000000
 ```

-> _Note_: Make sure you implement the **exact methods** from the interface.
-A simple typo and you would just be declaring an unrelated function, failing to adhere to the interface.
+> _Note_: Make sure you implement the **exact functions** from the interface.
+A simple typo and you would be declaring an unrelated function, failing to adhere to the interface.

 ### The empty interface

-The interface type that specifies zero methods is known as the empty interface.
+The interface type that specifies no function is known as the empty interface.

 ```go
 interface{}
 ```

-An empty interface may hold values of any type, because every type implements "at least" zero methods.
+An empty interface may hold values of any type, because every type implements "at least" zero function.
 In other words, all types implement the empty interface _implicitly_.

 Consider the following declaration[^tour-14]: